How to deliver food security, clean water & sanitation

 - Low investment costs and reduces the cost for small farmers to fertilise their farmland;

 - Improves fertility of the soil and closes the nutrient cycle;

 - Prevents water and subsoil pollution from human excrements;

 - Helps prevent disease by eliminating pathogenic organisms from the environment;

 What we deliver

-Aqua-Aero Watersystems (AAWS) delivers a full roadmap to set-up, implement and operate durable composting activities.
-We are able to train and motivate large groups of farmers and others involved making them aware of the importance of closing the circle.
-We can help to source essential products to optimise the composting process so that the nutrient cycle is closed.
+AAWS delivers a full road map to set-up, implement and operate durable composting activities.
+We train and motivate farmers making them aware of the importance of closing the circle.
+And we can support to source essential products to optimize the composting process so that the nutrient cycle is closed.